 - Repayment – this is the most popular and widely available mortgage repayment option.
 With this type of mortgage, you pay back a small part of the loan (or capital) as well as interest each month.

 This means you are guaranteed to pay off the whole loan at the end of the term (provided you meet all your repayments).
-Once your mortgage is paid off, you own the property outright.
+Once your mortgage is paid off, you will own the property outright.

 - Interest only – with this type of mortgage you initially only pay back the interest each month.

 While your monthly payments will be less than if you’d opted for a repayment mortgage, you will still owe the same amount at the end of the term as when you took out the mortgage.